servicetitan/Stl.Fusion/README.md

 such apps need, since anything else can be easily described as a state change.
 For example, if you build a chat app, you don't need to worry about delivering every message to every client anymore.
-What you want to have is an API endpoint allowing chat clients to get a replica of server-side computed instance that "stores" chat tail.
+What you want to have is an API endpoint allowing chat clients to get a replica of server-side `IComputed` instance that "stores" the chat tail.
 Once a message gets posted to some channel, its chat tail gets invalidated, and every client will automatically "pull" the updated tail.